What is Python GIL?

 #-----in main Thread g_num = 2000000---

-Mutual Exclusion Lock Inside the for Loop
+Mutual Exclusion Lock Inside for Loop

 import threading